Universite-Gustave-Eiffel/geodev-logicout/README.md

 Data is extracted from the [Logicout platform](https://www.logicout.fr/couts/) for research purposes only.
 They are not open for confidentiality reasons but you can contact the [SPLOTT laboratory](https://splott.univ-gustave-eiffel.fr/contacter-le-labo) about them.

-4 files are expected in the `data/raw` folder:
+5 files are expected in the `data/raw` folder:

 - point_arret.csv : departures and delivery points
 - simulation.csv : unique simulations entered in the platform
 - trajet.csv : trips between two stops
 - usage.csv : metadata on the platform usage (for data quality control)
+- utilisateur 0603_Etudiants ENSG_nettoyé.xls: filtered user database for the purpose of this study

 To use the API present in the code, you will need: